sodadata/docs/soda-cl/soda-cl-overview.md

 ### Define alert notification rules

-By default, alert notifications for your no-code check go to the **Dataset Owner**.
+By default, alert notifications for your no-code check go to the **Dataset Owner** and **Check Owner**.
 If you wish to send alerts elsewhere, in addition to the owner, create a notification rule.

 {% include notif-rule.md %}